Kile/Pylondocs/objects/guild/banner.markdown

   // CAREFUL!! guild.banner is not the image!
 It just gives you the ID or smth

-  //Checks if the guild has a banner if (banner !== null) {
+  // Checks if the guild has a banner if (banner !== null) {
-    //This is how you get the Banner image Url you can use const bannerUrl = guild.getBannerUrl();
+    // This is how you get the Banner image Url you can use const bannerUrl = guild.getBannerUrl();

     await message.reply(